+Buildings 2.5%

-Buildings 2.5% Furniture, fittings and office equipment 10% - 40% Motor vehicles 20% q) Provision for Employee Entitlements
+Furniture, fittings and office equipment 10% - 40%

+Motor vehicles 20%

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.

 Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are taken into account in determining the results for the year.